zpalexander/interview-questions/README.md

 Click through the link at the bottom of each problem to see the solution.
 All solutions are implemented in JavaScript.

+To practice problems, clear the solution for the problem you want to practice, run `npm run test:watch`, and fill in the function to make the tests for your particular problem pass.

 ## General Web Questions

 #### 1. Internet Protocols